Jessica Andrews (character): Season 5, Episode 5

-In 2019, after having a falling out with Daniel over her inability to understand that Daniel is telling her the truth and that Terry Silver is a psychopath, Amanda takes Sam and Anthony to visit her mother Joanne in Ohio for a while.
-One evening, while playing cards with her mother, Jessica arrives.
-She then learns from Sam that Daniel didn't join them on this visit, much to her disappointment.
+In 2019, after having a falling out with Daniel over her inability to understand that he is telling her the truth about Terry Silver being a psychopath, Amanda takes Sam and Anthony to visit her mother Joanne in Ohio for a while.
+One evening while Amanda is playing cards with her mother, Jessica arrives to take her and the kids out to dinner.
+She brings macaroni and cheese for Daniel, but learns from Sam that he did not join them on this visit, much to Jessica's disappointment.

-They go to a bar from their childhood, where Jessica and Amanda catch up.
+They go to a bar from Jessica and Amanda's youth, where the cousins catch up.
 Jessica tells Amanda that she has just finished rock climbing in the Gorge with her daughters.
-She however doesn't want to talk about herself but wants to understand why Daniel is absent.
-At that moment, a woman from another table, Elizabeth Anne Rooney begins to harass Jessica and Amanda, until they politely get them to back off.
+However, Jessica does not want to talk about herself but wants to understand why Daniel is absent.
+At that moment, their old rival, Elizabeth Anne Rooney, begins to harass Jessica and Amanda, until Jessica politely gets her to back off.

-Amanda then tells Jessica that her problems with Daniel revolve around karate, and enemies from Daniel's past who continue to harass him.
-When she mentions that the latest one is Silver, Jessica is horrified about it.
+Amanda then tells Jessica that her problems with Daniel revolve around karate, and enemies from Daniel's past who keep showing up.
+When she mentions that the latest one is Terry Silver, Jessica is horrified about it.
 Amanda is shocked and wonders how Jessica knows who Silver is.
-Jessica responds that when she first met Daniel, he was going through some things and Silver was the cause behind it.
-Amanda is surprised that she didn't tell her about all of this before.
-Jessica responds that she "never thought that he would come back around".

-She then tells Amanda about their experiences with Silver back in 1985, stating that he pretended to be Daniel's friend and then his mentor while having Barnes, Snake and Dennis harass him, Jessica, and Mr. Miyagi.
-She said that the goal was to drive a wedge between Daniel and Mr. Miyagi, which succeeded for some time.
-Ashamed, Amanda realizes Daniel was telling her the truth.
+Jessica then admits that when she first met Daniel, he was going through a lot because of Silver.
+Amanda is surprised that Jessica did not tell her about all of this before.
+Jessica defends that she "never thought that he would come back around".
+Jessica then reveals to Amanda about their experiences with Silver back in 1985, recalling that he pretended to be Daniel's friend and then his mentor while having Barnes, Snake, and Dennis harass him, Jessica, and Mr. Miyagi to drive a wedge between Daniel and Mr. Miyagi, which succeeded for some time.
+Ashamed, Amanda realizes that Daniel was telling her the truth.
+Jessica assures Amanda that he can still get through this.

-Lizzie-Anne later bullies and gets into a physical fight with the two women, but Sam ultimately ends the fight and they leave the bar.
+Lizzie-Anne then bullies Jessica and Amanda again over the latter's delinquent youth, causing the cousins to get into a brief physical fight with the bullies.
+However, Sam quickly ends the fight by kicking Lizzie-Anne away from her mother, and they flee the bar.

-Back at her mother's house, Jessica admires Sam's karate skills, as well as her protective instincts (traits which, according to Jessica, come from both Daniel and Amanda).
-She then jokes that they got into a bar fight over nothing, but that Daniel has every reason to hate Silver as he had made his life worse, even admitting she herself still has nightmares from the events.
+Back at Joanne's house, Jessica admires Sam's karate skills, as well as her protective instincts (traits which, according to Jessica, come from both Daniel and Amanda).
+Jessica then jokes how she and Amanda got into a bar fight over nothing, but then tells Amanda that Daniel has every reason to hate Silver for everything the latter did to him, as Jessica even admits she herself still has nightmares from those events.
 Jessica then advises Amanda to cut her husband some slack, leading Amanda to return home to help Daniel.